qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

 should result in an accurate word count.
 To add words to the count, type mock ones and then delete them: “x x x x” adds *three* words, “y y  y ” also adds three words (three separate blank spaces).

-Keep in mind that it is not actually words that are counted, but the blanks in between.
-The keyboard only knows your current and last characters, it has no idea how it looks what you end up typing.

 Layer changes, shift and unusual/complex keys do not get counted.
 Navigation, arrow and mouse keys do not get counted.
 Auto-repeating